A Guide to Garage Conversions in California

 More photos from this garage conversion project in Seaside, CA:

 If you’d like your garage conversion project to qualify as an ADU, you must include a bathroom.
 ADUs are legally required to include a kitchen, bathroom, ample living space, and a separate entrance from the main property.
 One awesome thing about garage conversions however, is that they're not required to replace the parking for the primary home!
+Additionally, you are not required to replace the parking that is removed in the construction of the ADU either.

 Are you running out of space with a growing family?
 Are you looking to live closer to aging parents?
 Garage conversions are an excellent way to increase your living space without making significant property alterations or selling your home and moving to a new location.